marcusbianchi/credit_analysis/README.md

 # Credit Analysis Solution
 This solution was developed using the 12-Factor APP document(https://12factor.net/) as base for the architecture.
-It will be composed as an Rest API for receive and handle the resquests related to Loans, an FIFO Queue to receive the resquests, a group of consumers that will receive from the queue and perform the approving process.
+It will be composed as an Rest API for receive and handle the resquests related to Loans, an FIFO Queue to receive the resquests, a group of consumers that will receive from the queue and perform the approving process and a database to store the results.

 ## Technology Stack